Nepal Federation of Indigenous Nationalities

-Nepal Federation of Indigenous Nationalities (NEFIN), is a national level umbrella organisation of indigenous peoples/nationalities in Nepal founded in 1991 as the Nepal Federation of Nationalities (NEFEN).
+Nepal Federation of Indigenous Nationalities (NEFIN) is a national level umbrella organisation of indigenous peoples/nationalities in Nepal founded in 1991 as the Nepal Federation of Nationalities (NEFEN).

 In 2003, the organization was renamed as the Nepal Federation of Indigenous Nationalities.

 In 2019 the organisation consists of 56 indigenous member organizations.

 Jagat Baram is the actual elected chairman of the organisation, elected in December 2016.

+Current chairman of the NEFIN is Gelje Lama Sherpa.